One Dollar (TV series): Filming

-Principal photography for the first season began on March 27, 2018 in Pittsburgh, Pennsylvania.
+Principal photography for the first season began on March 27, 2018, in Pittsburgh, Pennsylvania.
+Since it was filmed in Pittsburgh, it was decided that the region's Yinzer accent would be prominently displayed, one of the first programs filmed in the city to use the accent prominently.

 Release

 On July 2, 2018, a promotional poster for the series was released.
 On August 5, 2018, a teaser trailer for the series was released.
 On August 13, 2018, the official trailer was released.

 Reception

 The series has been met with a generally positive response from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the series holds an 80% approval rating, with an average rating of 6 out of 10 based on 10 reviews.
-Metacritic, which uses a weighted average, assigned the series a score of 64 out of 100 based on 6 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the series a score of 64 out of 100 based on 6 critics, indicating "generally favorable reviews".

 In a positive review, Los Angeles Times's Robert Lloyd praised the series saying, "The excellence of the acting and the admirable, one might almost say English naturalism of the production balance the sometimes improbable, even implausible action and the occasional sacrifice of sense to drama; it is true that in life, people do not act sensibly, but fictional characters should be held to a higher standard of consistency.
 Still, the writing gives the actors a lot to play with."
 In a more mixed critique, TV Guide's Liam Mathews discussed the show's various sub-plots saying, "They writers are much more interested in the vignettes that build out the town...These smaller side stories give the show an indie movie-like texture about people trying to make it in America.
 They're sort of like short films within the bigger show, and they contain much of the show's best writing and acting.
 They would be better if they didn't have the unnecessary dollar bill gimmick connecting them all, but it's not that distracting."
 In an outright negative assessment, The Hollywood Reporter's Tim Goodman criticized the series saying, "There's not enough good writing here, not enough motivation to follow characters that are either intentionally half-baked or are merely uninteresting.
 Characters have quirks, but the quirks prove there's not much else there.
 Smart people eventually do exceptionally dumb things."